CarolinaChavezDavid/learning-AWS-practitioner-essentials/README.md

 </div>

- ***<div align="center">Amazon Virtual Private Cloud (Amazon VPC)</div>*** is essentially your own private network in AWS.
+ ***<div align="center">Amazon Virtual Private Cloud (Amazon VPC)</div>*** Is essentially your own private network in AWS.
 A VPC allows you to define your private IP range for your AWS resources, and you place things like EC2 instances and ELBs inside of your VPC.
 You place your resources into different **Subnets**; Subnets are chunks of IP addresses in your VPC that allow you to group resources together.
 Control if resources are either privately or publicly available.
 In a VPC, subnets can communicate with each other.
 For example, you might have an application that involves Amazon EC2 instances in a public subnet communicating with databases that are located in a private subnet.

 *  **Subnets** A subnet is a section of a VPC in which you can group resources based on security or operational needs.
 Subnets can be public or private.
    * **Public subnets** contain resources that need to be accessible by the public, such as an online store’s website.